 The Benefits of Cross-Country Skiing: Why You Should Be Doing It Too

-- great for cardio and endurance
+– boosts cardio fitness and endurance

-- a full-body workout
+– works your entire body for a full-body workout

 Have we convinced you yet?